Early Career Leadership Master Class and Fellowship

 2023 Master Class and Fellowship

-The 2023 Master Class will be held virtually February to May 2023 with the opportunity for remote participation in a leveraged “shakedown” expedition of the RV Falkor (too) in June 2023.
+The 2023 Master Class was held virtually February to May 2023 with the opportunity for remote participation in a leveraged “shakedown” expedition of the RV Falkor (too) in June 2023.
 This Schmidt Ocean Institute sponsored expedition intends to explore seamount ecosystems in the Pacific Ocean within Costa Rica’s Exclusive Economic Zone to inform conservation of biodiversity.

 2022 Master Class and Fellowship

-Master Class 2022The inaugural Master Class was held virtually from March to May 2022 and partnered with a telepresence-enabled deep-sea expedition of the Ocean Exploration Trust’s (OET) E/V Nautilus.
+The inaugural Master Class was held virtually from March to May 2022 and partnered with a telepresence-enabled deep-sea expedition of the Ocean Exploration Trust’s (OET) E/V Nautilus.
 This expedition was part of a series exploring seamounts within and around the Papahānuamokuākea Marine National Monument (PMNM).